nightmaregaurav/shared-expenses-manager/readme.md

 # Shared Expenses

 This is a Google Apps Script project for managing shared expenses.
 It processes raw expense data, splits the expenses among participants, calculates the contributions, and provides transaction recommendations to settle debts.
+This is an attempt to provide a different approach to the solution of the problem stated at [Gaurav's Fair Share Problem](https://github.com/nightmaregaurav/FairShare)

 ## Installation